jasonish/evebox/README.md

 simply type "?" to get a list of keyboard shortcuts.
 If you are familiar with GMail keyboard shortcuts it should feel familiar very quickly.

-# TODOs
-- A darker theme.
-- Arbitrary tagging.
-- A backend might be needed to do such things as large bulk tagging.

 # License